 4.7.1 A key aspect of monitoring and reporting progress is the establishment of a Risk Maturity Model.
-This model provides senior management with a snapshot of where the risk processes and principles that Revenue Scotland employs have led to changes and progression in risk management.
+This provides senior management with a snapshot of where the risk principles and processes that Revenue Scotland employs have led to changes and progression in risk management.
 It provides assurance that risk management processes are fit for purpose and also identifies areas where further improvement is required.
-Revenue Scotland's risk maturity model is attached as Appendix 5.

-4.7.2 The risk maturity model will be reviewed annually by the Revenue Scotland Senior Management Team and they will report findings and any actions to raise 'maturity' in areas of poorer performance to the Audit and Risk Committee and for subsequent approval by the Revenue Scotland Board.
+Revenue Scotland's risk maturity model is attached as Annex 5.
+The risk maturity model will be reviewed annually by the Revenue Scotland Senior Management Team who will report findings and any actions to raise "maturity" in areas of poorer performance to the Audit and Risk Committee and for subsequent approval by the Board.

-Appendix 1 - Responsibilities for risk management
+Annex 1 - Responsibilities for Risk Management